MPLLang/mpl/README.md

 # MPL-CC
+Please use the master branch for updated implementation.

 MPL<sup>*</sup>/MPL-CC is an extension of the [MPL](https://github.com/MPLLang/mpl) compiler.
 MPL-CC and MPL are research softwares that are being actively developed.